rammurmu/ram-brothers/index.md

 # Journy #
 >
 Our family business started from 2007.
-We started business with an offline retail store `_Shri Ram General Store`
+We started business with an offline retail store _Shri Ram General Store_

-_My business journey starts from 2007 when I was in 7th standard of school.The name of my school was `SS Institute of Human Development`.The name of my principal madam is `Usha Rai` who gave me the title of `Best Student of the Year in 2009`.
+_My business journey starts from 2007 when I was in 7th standard of school.The name of my school was SS Institute of Human Development.The name of my principal madam is Usha Rai who gave me the title of Best Student of the Year in 2009.
 And also inspired me to be the best leader.
-It is with his inspiration that today I have reached the `Silicon Valley Y Combinator Startup School`.I have always used the guidance and discipline shown by him in my studies and works.
-And by `continuously studying deeply`and Learn from the world's best, I learned something new and acquired new skills._
+It is with his inspiration that today I have reached the Silicon Valley Y Combinator Startup School.I have always used the guidance and discipline shown by him in my studies and works.
+And by continuously studying deeply and Learn from the world's best, I learned something new and acquired new skills._